AdobeDocs/workfront.en/help/resource-mgmt/resource-planning/resource-pools/associate-resource-pools-with-projects-and-templates.md

 description: Resource pools are collections of users what help you manage resources in Adobe Workfront.
 ---

-# Associate resource pools with projects and templates in `Adobe Workfront`
+# Associate resource pools with projects and templates in Adobe Workfront

-Resource pools are collections of users what help you manage resources in `Adobe Workfront`.
+Resource pools are collections of users what help you manage resources in Adobe Workfront.

 After you create resource pools, you can associate them with projects or templates so you can later budget your resources on the projects.